aspose-barcode/Aspose.BarCode-Products/barcode/en/reporting-services/_index.md

                     Integration with SQL Server Reporting Services
                 </h2>
                 <p>
-                    Aspose.BarCode for Reporting Services can easily be integrated with existing and new projects by just adding Aspose.BarCode for Reporting Services to Visual Studio's Toolbox.
-Once available in the Toolbox, you can easily drag and drop it onto the project wherever desired.
+                    Aspose.BarCode for Reporting Services can be easily integrated into existing or new projects by adding Aspose.BarCode for Reporting Services to Visual Studio Toolbox.
+Once available in the Toolbox, you can drag and drop it onto the project wherever desired.
                 </p>
             </div>
 <!--simpleHeaderDescriptionSection1 End-->